RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

     Once you click **Enable**, wait a few seconds for the status to change.

-2. You will then be able to **Download** the service provider (SP) metadata.
+2. You will then be able to download the service provider (SP) metadata.
 Save the file to your local hard disk.

     {{<image filename="images/rc/saml/auth0_saml_15.png" alt="" >}}{{</image>}}